 Micron bear case

-Micron bears case is easy; the memory cycle declines earlier than anticipated by the market.
+Micron bear case is easy; the memory cycle declines earlier than anticipated by the market.
 Loosening DRAM and NAND supply could decrease price rapidly.
-The marginal premium might also squeeze in case HBM over time becomes less supply-constrained.
+The marginal premium might also squeeze in case HBM, over time, becomes less supply-constrained.
 That would be significant since the recent recovery by Micron has been rapid.
 Revenue increased from $15.5 billion in 2023 to $37.4 billion in 2025 and RNOA bounced back from a negative in 2023 to 22.7% in 2025.

 Figure 7.
 Micron economic value creation per share (2017–2025).

-The valuation reveals the low space that there is a softer cycle.
-At such growth rate as 6%, Micron would only have an intrinsic value worth of $188.63 per share which is considerably lower than its value of $285.41 in the short-term.
+The valuation reveals that at such perpetual growth rate as 6%, Micron would only have an intrinsic value worth of $188.63 per share which is considerably lower than its value of $285.41 in the short-term.
 The multiple can shrink instantaneously in case the market starts to price Micron towards base or conservative cases, whereas the company can still be making a profit.
 And that is the risk of purchasing cyclical strength too late.

 Broadcom bear case